moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

 ## user profile edit page: if user has previously uploaded a file, show it here (if you haven't already)
 Impact 3 - always show the information the user needs (i.e., user can see he/she has already uploaded a photo and which photo)
-Effort  3: i change this to 3 because firebase data storage for retrieval is more complex than expected.
+Effort  2:
   * MM: as i am still unable to upload the image, it will be hard to estimate the effort, but it will be hard.
   * DM: estimate the effort assuming Effort after uploading the image is complete, as you'll have to do that anyway, even if you didn't add this functionality.
+  * MM: i change this to 3 because firebase data storage for retrieval is more complex than expected.
+  * DM: I changed it to 2 because you already have the profile image showing on the profile page - this is already done!

+// DM: todoMM: this should come before Impact 3 Effort 3.
+Think of it like Impact - Effort.
+3 - 3 is 0.
+2 - 1 is 1.
+Sort again based on that.
 ## don't show the login screen if the app is in the process of validating the user.
 Is it based on cookies or how does the app know that the user is logged in on a previous day?
 Impact 2 - avoid confusion as user may think he/she needs to login. always show the current status if something is happening EX loading... "logging in..."
 Effort 1 - this can be done by just adding some lines of code in the function that handles the login process.